How to Break Down Silo Mentality In Organizations

 Lack of information sharing across departments

-Departments may be hesitant to share information, resulting in duplication of efforts and a lack of alignment.
+Departments may be hesitant to openly share information and knowledge, resulting in duplication of efforts and a lack of alignment.
 This can also slow innovation, as cross-functional stakeholders are less likely to be engaged across all projects.

 Low employee morale